bg-write/koopa-vgm/content/case-study.md

 The company's content strategy team, product team, marketing team, and senior leadership.
 Also me, because all this data analysis will help me with my book proposal.

 ### **The Deliverable**
-This case study (hi!) along with a Tableau Public link summing up the final list of songs and interesting takeaways.
+This case study (hi!) along with a Tableau link summing up some interesting takeaways.
 Because my fake boss really likes Tableau.

 OK, cool.